NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 |                                    |       |        |        |        |
 |**Rats' number, the type is random**<br>Damage: [Appendix 8.5](对应链接)| 4 | 6 | 8 | 10 |

+Can explosion damage formula: <br>
-Can explosion damage formula：
+Real damage = Can explosion damage X (1 - explosion resistance) <br>
-Real damage = Can explosion damage X (1 - explosion resistance) Exp.：A can in Improved explodes and the ship is an Astero with 88% explosion resistance from armor Received damage = 10000 X（1 - 0.88）= 1200
+Exp.：A can in Improved explodes and the ship is an Astero with 88% explosion resistance from armor <br>
+Received damage = 10000 X（1 - 0.88）= 1200 <br>
 It means if the astero has more than 1200 armor, then it won't be destroyed by the explosion.
-(Shield and Structure could also be counted in.)
+(Shield and Structure could also be counted in.) <br>

 ## 7.2 Gas Sites